Promise-dataanalyst/Promise-dataanalyst/README.md

 👀 I’m interested in how Data Analysis and Visualization can help businesses make informed-decision.

-🌱 I just concluded my learning on how to query and visualize dataset using Structued Query Language and Power BI with The Incubator Hub.
+🌱 I just concluded learning how to query and visualize dataset using Structued Query Language and Power BI with The Incubator Hub.

  💞️ I’m looking to collaborate with Businesses (Startups) and like-minded professionals on Data analysis project.